How to use acute treatments for migraine attacks

 How can I tell the difference between migraines and my less severe headaches?

 Pay attention to your symptoms of migraine.
 Are you sensitive to light?
 Irritable?
 Nauseous?
 Do you get throbbing pain?
 These are symptoms of migraine.
-When you become familiar with the warning signs of your own attacks, you will be able to treat them earlier and increase your success.
+When you become familiar with the warning signs of your attacks, you can treat them earlier and increase your success.

 Every patient is different.
-To find the right treatment, you may need to try several medications to find what works best for you.
-It is rare for a treatment to be effective in 100% of attacks, so we suggest that you try each new medication for three separate migraines.
-Track results on a headache diary (See this post).
-Evaluate benefits and side-effects so that you can decide if a medication is right for you.
-Discuss with your health care provider.
+To find the proper treatment, you may need to try several medications to find what works best for you.
+It is rare for a treatment to be effective in 100% of attacks, so we suggest that you try each new medication for three separate migraines—track results on a headache diary (See this post).
+Evaluate benefits and side effects to decide if a medication is right for you.
+Discuss with your healthcare provider.

 When should I treat my migraine?
 Sometimes I try to wait to see if it will pass…

 Treating the attack early increases your chances of success and return to function.
-For some people, their migraines are always the same, but other people have different types, some rising quickly, other slowly.
+Some people’s migraine attacks are always the same, but others have different types, some rising quickly, others slowly.
 The sequence of symptoms may vary, but once an attack is full blown, it becomes more difficult to stop it (See this post).